bernk4stel/bernk4stel/README.md

 # 💻 About:

 🔥 Strong .NET/C# Backend Developer
-⚡ Experienced in deploying full-stack applications using .NET/Angular, at present working on AI-powered vintage clothes related SaaS.
+⚡ Experienced in deploying full-stack applications using .NET/Angular, at present learning Spring Boot / React.
 👨‍💻 Adept in usage of various databases and tools.

 🌍 Based in München, Germany